Why We Named It Chronos

 Debugging Is Not a Snapshot.
 It's a Timeline.

 Traditional LLMs see code as it exists in the moment: a function, a class, a test failure.
-But bugs don’t live in the moment.
+This is why Claude 4 Opus achieves 72.5% on code generation but only 14.2% on debugging, and GPT-4.1 reaches 54.6% on synthesis yet manages just 13.8% debugging success.
+But bugs don't live in the moment.
 They creep in during a feature refactor two months ago.
 They lie dormant behind a deprecated setting.
 They surface when an old test collides with a new constraint.

 Debugging is fundamentally temporal.